chibicode/naze/_posts/2013-09-05-mario-kart.md

 Anyways, here’s my point: the motivation that arises from being passed by someone you thought was inferior, I believe, can become a key engine for improving education.
 I’ll talk about this next.

-## Help Underachievers, and Indirectly Motivate Average-Achievers
+## Help underachievers, and indirectly motivate average-achievers

 From a macro point of view, the discussion on education tends to gravitate towards either (1) helping overachievers or (2) helping underachievers.
 (1) is about leadership education, which is lacking in the education system of Japan, my home country.
 (2) is about closing achievement gaps, which is the goal of U.S. education reform.